-Local cities and villages have a hard time to help newcomers in Flanders.
-There are more and more newcomers, and employees of local municipalities face many language and cultural barriers.
+Local cities and villages have a hard time helping newcomers to Flanders.
+There are more newcomers to the region, and employees of local municipalities face many language and cultural barriers.

-Toeleiders are people that have been in Flanders for a few years, and that now help newcomers become self sufficient.
-They’re buddies that speak both Flemish and the language of the newcomer.
+Nonprofit integration hub PIN bridges this gap, and it has a track record of welcoming newcomers.
+PIN’s main project is called toeleiders.
+Toeleiders are people that have been in Flanders for a few years and who now help newcomers become self-sufficient.
+They’re buddies that speak both Flemish and the newcomer’s language.

 The team of PIN is growing fast.
 Many Flemish cities want to have toeleiders to help them out.
 To make this growth manageable, PIN asked me to help them with better tooling.